(Continued from) © COPYRIGHT NOW UNBANNED PUBLICATIONS

 Our obedience to Jesus’ commandment to baptizo [or submerge] ourselves in water according to His own example, “acknowledges the justice of God in calling us to repentance” from useless, traditional rituals and false interpretations of Scripture, (Lu.
 7:29.)

-· Luke declared in Chapter 7:29-30, “When all the people heard [Jesus,] even the tax collectors, [who were perceived as the worst sinners of all,] justified God, being baptized with the baptism of [submersion into water, which signifies our immersion into Christ, as demonstrated by the Jesus Himself.]
+· Luke declared in Chapter 7:29-30, “When all the people heard [Jesus,] even the tax collectors, [who were perceived as the worst sinners of all,] justified God, being baptized with the baptism of [submersion into water, which signifies our immersion into Christ, as demonstrated by Jesus Himself.]
 But the Pharisees and lawyers rejected the counsel of God against themselves, not being baptized…”

-That is why we can directly relate willful, Pharisaical disobedience to Jesus’ own commandment to Scripturally baptize true believers, to His confrontational questions in Mt.
+That is why we can directly relate Pharisaical disobedience to Jesus’ commandment to Scripturally baptize true believers to His confrontational questions in Mt.
 21:24-25, “The baptism [which I command My disciples in Mt.
 28:19,] where did it come from?
 From heaven or from the people?
 For if it came from heaven, why do you not believe Me and obey?
 And for how long will you reject the counsel of God, being not baptised?” – (Mt.
 21:25-26; Lu.
 7:29-30.)

 SCRIPTURAL WATER BAPTISM IS A SPIRITUAL FUNERAL AND RESURRECTION FROM SPIRITUAL DEATH

-Through the ages, Satan and his religious followers have done everything in their power to keep sincere believers from the truth concerning Scriptural water baptism.
+Through the ages, Satan and his religious followers did everything in their power to keep sincere believers from the truth concerning Scriptural water baptism.
 Satan would not have gone to so much trouble if water baptism was ‘optional,’ or a so-called impersonal ‘saving’ church sacrament your parents could do in your place.